-Camera (& protective case/bag), extra clothing, snacks & a drink, a smile, and a sense of adventure!
+Camera (and its protective case/bag), extra clothing, snacks and a drink, a smile, and a sense of adventure!

 Please understand that when we view the wildlife and whales that we are guests in their home and must follow a strict set of viewing guidelines in order to respect their natural life processes.
 Yes the whales do get close due their behaviour, but also can be far away in some instances.

 - we are asked to maintain 100 meters (110 yards) in Canadian waters and 183 meters (200 yards) in American waters from killer whales; 100m from baleen whales.